 The National Association of Professional Teaching Assistants (NAPTA) was set up to provide specialist services to a vitally important group of staff in UK education settings: teaching assistants.

 NAPTA is not a union, and it does not have a political agenda.
-Rather, it aims to help teaching assistants in schools and other education settings to develop as professionals by working in partnership with member schools and providing them with the tools and resources they need.
+Rather, it aims to help teaching assistants in schools and other education settings to develop as professionals by working in partnership with schools and providing them with the tools and resources they need.

 NAPTA is run by education specialists, including experienced teaching assistants.

 NAPTAs Teaching Assistant Development Programme (TADP) is based on the National Occupational Standards for Supporting Teaching and Learning.
 These provide a practical framework to help evaluate staff's knowledge and skills, giving staff and managers an insight into: